nlw93/ctfs/docs/HackTheBox/bastard.md

 ### Enumerating the webserver

-The webserver is using the following tech:

-- IIS 7.5
-	- Potentially vulnerable to: 19033
-- PHP 5.4.28
-	- 35145, and many more.
-- Drupal 7
-	- Many, need more enumeration to see what applies.
-- ASP.NET

-There are some interesting Disallows in `robots.txt`.
+There are some interesting entries in `robots.txt`:

 ```bash
 # Directories